FHIR/fhir-package-loader/README.md

 * the standard FHIR registry is used (`packages.fhir.org`) for downloading published packages, falling back to `packages2.fhir.org` when necessary
   * unless an `FPL_REGISTRY` environment variable is defined, in which case its value is used as the URL for an NPM registry to use _instead_ of the standard FHIR registry
 * the `build.fhir.org` build server is used for downloading _current_ builds of packages
+* a 200-item LRU in-memory cache is used to minimize repeated disk reads for resource files

 To instantiate the default `PackageLoader`, import the asynchronous `defaultPackageLoader` function and invoke it, optionally passing in an `options` object with a log method to use for logging: